Wu-yi-fei/predictive-sls-master/README.md

 # predictive-system-level-synthesis-master
-### Hi there 👋, here is a brief README about our experiments for predictive system-level synthesis (SLS).
+### Hi there 👋, here is a brief README about our experiments for predictive system-level synthesis (pSLS).
 This is still a work in progress.
 ## System Requirement
 <!--
 We recommend using Python 3 (and pip3) or above.